LexiFi/menhir/README.md

 Today, the principal maintainer of Menhir is François Pottier.

-The intellectual property of Menhir lies with Inria.
+The intellectual property of Menhir (including the OCaml libraries `menhirLib` and `menhirSdk`) lies with Inria.
+The intellectual property of the Coq library `coq-menhirlib` lies with Inria and CNRS.